Creative-Support-System/toolkit/README.md

 # CodeIgniter Coding Style

-This repository contains the coding style followed by Worksome.
+This repository contains the coding style followed by Creative Support System.

 It includes configuration for `php-cs-fixer`, `psalm`, `phpstan` and `rector`.